-Expand pathways for student success in K-12 Increase high school partnerships.
+Metrics Increase percentage of students receiving tutoring services.
+Increase high school partnerships.
 Increase number of dual and concurrent enrollment students.
-Increase OER/ZTC courses Increase number of OER/ZTC sections/enrollments
+Increase number of OER/ZTC sections/enrollments

-Objective 8: Increase Regional Bachelor's degree attainment
+Objective 8: Increase Bachelor's degree attainment

 To increase bachelor's degree attainment, the college will increase partnerships with universities and develop workforce aligned Baccalaureate programs by increasing the number of partnering universities with the option of concurrent enrollment and creating a new application program for the Baccalaureate program.